478mkharb/devops-learning/Interview/Jenkins.md

 ## Q2.
 What is Continuous Integration, Continuous Delivery, and Continuous Deployment?

 ### Clear definition
-- **Continuous Integration (CI):** Developers frequently merge code, and every change is automatically built and tested.
+- **Continuous Integration (CI):** Continuous Integration is a software development practice where developers frequently integrate their code changes into a shared repository.
+Whenever code is committed, an automated CI pipeline builds the application, runs tests, performs code-quality and security checks, and validates the changes.
+The main goal is to detect integration and code-related issues early.
-- **Continuous Delivery:** The application is always kept in a releasable state, but production deployment may require approval.
+- **Continuous Delivery:** Continuous Delivery is an extension of Continuous Integration where successfully validated application changes are automatically packaged and deployed to environments such as development, QA, or staging.
+Additional testing and security validation are performed so that the application remains production-ready.
+Production deployment generally requires a manual approval.
-- **Continuous Deployment:** Every change that passes the required checks is automatically deployed to production.
+- **Continuous Deployment:** Continuous Deployment is a software delivery practice where every change that successfully passes the automated build, testing, security, and validation stages is automatically deployed to production without requiring manual approval.

 ### Explanation
 CI detects defects early.
 Continuous Delivery adds release readiness and controlled promotion.
 Continuous Deployment removes the manual production approval step.